What to do on an 11 hour layover in NYC

 I’m finally back home in Austin after a 3 week vacation in Japan.
 I took a flight from Tokyo’s Haneda airport into JFK airport in New York City.
 I landed at 6am and my connecting flight to Austin was at 5pm.
 So what do you do when you have an 11 hour layover in New York?
 Well I hopped on the subway and headed into the city.

-After spending time at the 9/11 memorial and shooting around Wall Street, I hopped the train to Brooklyn.
-I found a decent neighborhood pizza place but not outstanding by New York standards.
-I could have gotten a better NY Style pizza in Austin (Hoboken Pie or Home Slice for example) , but I was tired and hungry.
-Then, close by, I spend about an hour at the transit museum.
+I spend about an hour at the transit museum.
 The timing worked perfectly and I was back at the airport on time.
-I also decided to treat myself to another local favorite, a combination pastrami and corned beef sandwich at the airport.
-Lots of shooting and eating some local New York food, not a bad way to spend my long layover in the Big Apple.
+I also treat myself to another local favorite, a combination pastrami and corned beef sandwich at the airport.
+Lots of photography and eating local New York food — not a bad way to spend my long layover in the Big Apple.

 The train shots are always nice but I find the heart of Manhattan is the people.
 Always something interesting going on there.
 I miss NYC and don’t get down as often as I used to.